Is it time to spread your wings from solopreneur to employer? Before you make the transformation, tally up these hiring costs.

-The upside is that the recruiter will handle much of the time-consuming legwork that goes into hiring, including advertising the job, reviewing resumes, pre-screening candidates and checking references.
-So before you opt to go the DIY-route, consider the value of your time that will be taken up by those tasks.
+The upside of this decision is that the recruiter will handle much of the time-consuming legwork that goes into hiring, including advertising the job, reviewing resumes, pre-screening candidates and checking references.
+The downside?
+It won’t be cheap.
+You can expect to pay anywhere from 15 to 20% of the employee’s annual salary to the recruiter.
+Yikes.

 Hiring Cost #2: Pre-Employment Screening

 Whether you outsource recruitment or do it yourself, eventually you’ll narrow the field down to a handful of potential candidates.
 At this point, you may choose to perform background checks, screenings and other pre-employment tests on potential hires.

 Verifirst, a company that provides background screening services for employers, provides the following price ranges for commonly requested background checks:

 - Identity verification: $2-$4

 - Criminal background checks: $7-$20

 - Credit history report: $5-$10

 - Motor vehicle record: $3-$10

 - Education, employment history, or professional license verification: $7-$15

 - Drug testing: $25-$50

-Hiring Costs #3: Payroll Taxes
+Hiring Cost #3: Payroll Taxes

 The maximum amount of compensation subject to the 6.2% Social Security tax is adjusted annually for inflation.
-This is known as the social security wage base, and for 2018 the maximum is $128,700, up from $127,200 in 2017.
+This is known as the social security wage base, and for 2020 the maximum is $137,700, up from $132,900 in 2019.
 There is no salary cap for Medicare taxes.

 In addition to FICA taxes, employers are required to pay federal (FUTA) and state (SUTA) unemployment taxes.
 The current FUTA tax rate is 6% of the first $7,000 of wages you pay to an employee.
 However, employers typically receive a credit of 5.4% when they file Form 940, reducing the FUTA tax rate to 0.6%, or $42 per employer, per year.